-Before diving in and applying for a business loan, you should become familiar with both of these options, as each one is unique and has its own advantages and disadvantages.
-In this Balboa Capital blog article, we compare secured vs. unsecured loans for small businesses.
-It has all of the information you need to decide which type of loan is right for you.
+Before diving in and applying for a business loan, you should become familiar with both of these options, as each one is unique and has its advantages and disadvantages.
+This Balboa Capital blog article compares secured vs. unsecured loans for small businesses.
+It has all the information you need to decide which type of loan is right for you.

 What is a secured business loan?

-This type of loan is backed by collateral that you own, such as a house, automobile, jewelry, stocks, bonds, savings, or business equipment.
-The lender holds the title or deed until you repay your loan in full.
-In the event that you stop making your loan payments, the lender can put a lien on your collateral.
-If you default on your loan and cannot repay it, the lender can legally take hold your collateral and sell it to make up for any losses.
+This type of loan is backed by collateral you own, such as a house, automobile, jewelry, stocks, bonds, savings, or business equipment.
+The lender holds the title or deed until you repay your loan.
+If you stop making your loan payments, the lender can put a lien on your collateral.
+If you default on your loan and cannot repay it, the lender can legally take hold of your collateral and sell it to make up for any losses.

-In short, a securitized loan motivates you to make your payments on time so you can avoid having your house, automobile, or other form or valuable collateral taken away.
-In addition, repaying your loan in a timely manner will prevent you from incurring interest penalties and/or late fees.
+In short, a securitized loan motivates you to make your payments on time to avoid having your house, automobile, or other forms of valuable collateral taken away.
+In addition, repaying your loan promptly will prevent you from incurring interest penalties or late fees.

 How to get a secured business loan.

 A secured loan is usually easier to get than an unsecured loan because collateral is required.
-Banks, credit unions and non-bank lenders are more willing to extend loans that are backed by collateral because they are viewed as less risky.
+In addition, banks, credit unions, and non-bank lenders are more willing to extend loans backed by collateral because they are viewed as less risky.
 As a result, secured loans typically have lower interest rates than unsecured loans.
-Of course, interest rates can vary as lenders have their own qualification prerequisites and interest rates.
+Of course, interest rates can vary as lenders have their qualification prerequisites and rates.
 It is also worth noting that secured loans also have higher borrowing limits and longer repayment terms.

-In order to get a secured loan for your business, you will need to meet the borrowing requirements of the lender you select.
+To get a secured loan for your business, you will need to meet the borrowing requirements of the lender you select.
 Lenders prefer to extend loans to business owners with good credit scores, strong financials, and who have been in business for at least one year.
-If you fall short in any of these areas, do not let that deter you.
+If you fall short in these areas, do not let that deter you.
 You might still be able to qualify because you are offering collateral.

-The application process for a secured loan can be time-consuming because you will need to include financial documents, tax returns and collateral, to name just a few.
-Review the lender’s application checklist and make sure to include everything that is needed.
-Before you submit your application, double-check (or even triple-check) the information you provided to pinpoint any errors or missing form fields that need to be addressed.
+Review the lender’s application checklist and include everything that is needed.
+Then, before you submit your application, double-check (or even triple-check) the information you provided to pinpoint any errors or missing form fields that need to be addressed.
 A fully completed application package will help accelerate the review and pre-approval processes.